maliput/maliput_infrastructure/setup/README.md

 * To pull private repositories, the current user default SSH keys will be used (and thus assumed as both necessary and sufficient for the purpose).

-* Dockerized workspaces require *nvidia-docker2*, so ensure you have an NVIDIA card and the drivers installed.
+* Dockerized workspaces require *nvidia-docker2*, so ensure you have a NVIDIA card and the drivers installed.
 You can check out [nvidia-docker2 installation instructions](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) if needed.